IgniteUI/indigo-design-docfx/en/components/list-custom.md

 <img class="responsive-img" src="../images/list_item_custom_inactive.png" srcset="../images/list_item_custom_inactive@2x.png 2x" />
 <img class="responsive-img" src="../images/list_item_custom_active.png" srcset="../images/list_item_custom_active@2x.png 2x" />

-## Detach from Symbol
+## Using the Custom List Item in Sketch

-In order to customize List Item layouts, start by dragging a `List/Custom/Item` to your artboard, right-clicking on top of it, and selecting the `Detach from Symbol` option near the bottom of the contextual menu in Sketch.
+In order to customize List Item layouts, start by dragging a `List/Custom/Item` to your artboard, right-clicking on top of it, and selecting the `Detach from Symbol` option near the bottom of the contextual menu.
 In your layers panel under the newly appeared _List/Custom/Item_ group, you should see the following:

 | Layer                    | Use                                                                                                                                                  |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------- |